San Francisco Appeals Court Rejects Religious Discrimination Claims Against Christian Shelter Ruling Offers Protection to All Religious Shelters

 Melinda Skea 202-349-7224 firstname.lastname@example.org

 In a unanimous ruling authored by Judge Susan P. Graber, an appointee of President Clinton, the Ninth Circuit rejected all claims.
-“Our Constitution and civil rights laws protect the right of religious groups to minister to the poor and needy in accordance with their religious beliefs,” said Luke Goodrich, Deputy National Litigation Director at The Becket Fund for Religious Liberty.
+“Our Constitution and civil rights laws protect the right of religious groups to minister to the poor and needy in accordance with their religious beliefs,” said Luke Goodrich, Deputy National Litigation Director at Becket.
 Goodrich argued the case for the Mission at the Ninth Circuit.

 Participation in the Rescue Mission’s ministries is completely voluntary and free of charge, and the Mission receives no government funding.
 By contrast, the Intermountain Fair Housing Council that sued the Rescue Mission received over $874,000 in federal funding from 2008 to 2010 to bring lawsuits like this one.